Something went wrong loading this image.

 Get plenty of sleep, drink water, and eat healthy meals.
 Take time in hours when you’re not in classes or other activities to exercise.
 Meditate if you need to quiet your mind.

 Essentially, follow all the healthy habits that you’ve heard about over time.
 Though making healthy choices does not always feel fun, your body and brain will thank you.
-And, you will definitely be more focused in high school.
+And you will definitely be more focused in high school.

-9. Make connections.
+9. Make Connections

 You will also stay more focused in high school if you make connections.

 Make connections between your lessons and the world around you.
 Find ways to relate class concepts to your own life or examples in the news.
-This will help you remember material and also likely spark your passion for a topic.
+This will help you remember the material and also likely spark your passion for a topic.
 Learning should not just be about getting high grades and preparing for a future in college or the workplace; learning should also be fun.

 Finally, you will inevitably focus much more in high school if you keep your future goals at the forefront of your mind.
 Why does doing well in high school matter to you?
 What do you hope to achieve when you graduate?
 Do you have a target college or internship?